 - Thoughts of self-harm or suicide

-If you or other family members are experiencing one, or more of these symptoms of depression, it is advisable to seek support from a mental health professional and seek treatment.
+If you or other family members experience these symptoms, it is advisable to seek support from a mental health professional.

 Caregiver Burnout vs. Caregiver Depression

-Caregiver burnout, or “caregiver stress syndrome,” can disguise itself as depression.
-It is a condition characterized by physical, mental, and emotional exhaustion.
-Similarly to depression, caregiver burnout possesses similar symptoms to caregiver depression.
+Caregiver burnout, or "caregiver stress syndrome," can disguise itself as depression.
+It is characterized by physical, mental, and emotional exhaustion.

 Some signs of caregiver burnout include: